 The Definition of an Inhalant

 Inhalants are substances that cause mind-altering or psychoactive effects when inhaled.
-While other recreational drugs can be inhaled, inhalants refer to substances that are only inhaled, never taken by any other means.
+While other recreational drugs can be inhaled, inhalant abuse refers to substances that are only inhaled, never taken by any other means.
 Inhalants typically have another purpose and are intentionally misused by the abuser.

 Types of Inhalants